Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Results

 \subsubsection{Frequency peaks of the inertial modes}

-The posterior distributions of the frequency peaks of the inertial modes are displayed in the bottom row of Fig.~\ref{fig:fpeaks} for all EoS except LS220 (as the simulation with the hybrid version of this EoS collapses to a BH at early post-merger times).
-The upper (lower) rows in this figure represent the hybrid (tabulated) versions of the corresponding EoS.
-The injections, whose frequencies are depicted by the dashed vertical lines, are now performed at much shorter distances than we did for the $f_{2,i}$ and $f_2$ modes, due to the smaller amplitude of inertial modes.
+The posterior distributions of the frequency peaks of the inertial modes are displayed in the bottom row in Fig.~\ref{fig:fpeaks} for all EOSs except {\tt LS220} (as the simulation with the hybrid version of this EOS collapses to a BH at early postmerger times).
+The upper (lower) rows in this figure represent the hybrid (tabulated) versions of the corresponding EOS.
+The injections, whose frequencies are depicted by dashed vertical lines, are now performed at much shorter distances than we did for the $f_{2,i}$ and $f_2$ modes, due to the smaller amplitude of the inertial modes.
 The largest distance considered is now $D=15$ Mpc.

-The characteristic peak frequencies of inertial modes, $f_{\rm inertial}$, are lower than the ones from the fundamental modes, $f_{2,i}$ and $f_2$, as can be seen by direct comparison in Fig.~\ref{fig:fpeaks}.
-As for the quadrupolar modes, inertial modes also display a shift in frequencies depending on the particular treatment of thermal effects in the EoS.
-This shift appears to be only detectable for the case of the {\tt HShen} EoS (middle panel) as the posterior distributions of the hybrid and the tabulated versions of the EoS do not overlap up to $D\approx 10$ Mpc.
-On the other hand, the small amplitude of the late post-merger signal for the {\tt SLy4} EoS is too low to yield a good reconstruction unless the source is located at a distance of less than 5 Mpc.
-Only for such short distances the frequency shift in the posterior distributions might be distinguished.
+The characteristic peak frequencies of the inertial modes, $f_{\rm inertial}$, are lower than the ones from the fundamental modes, $f_{2,i}$ and $f_2$, as can be seen by direct comparison in Fig.~\ref{fig:fpeaks}.
+As for the quadrupolar modes, inertial modes also display a shift in frequencies depending on the particular treatment of thermal effects in the EOS.
+This shift appears to be sufficiently large only for the case of the {\tt HShen} EOS (middle panel) as the posterior distributions of the hybrid and the tabulated versions of the EOS do not overlap up to $D\approx 10$ Mpc.
+On the other hand, the small amplitude of the late postmerger signal for the {\tt SLy4} EOS is too low to yield a good reconstruction unless the source is located at a distance of less than 5 Mpc.
+Only for such short distances might the frequency shift in the posterior distributions be distinguished.